murisi/L2/CONTRIBUTING.md

    * For another, L2's untypedness eliminates the undefined behaviors stemming from conversions between differently sized types
  * Perhaps L2 is more scriptable than C because of the context-freeness of its primitive expressions?
  * Perhaps L2 is easier to teach/learn because its specification is small?

+## Project Style
+ * The things that need/you want to be implemented should be put in the issue tracker
+ * Disagreement with what/how things should be implemented go to the issue tracker
+ * Out-of-the-box thinking is encouraged - I honestly do not know where this project is going to go
+ * If you would like to solve an issue, comment as such on the issue tracker
+ * Try to do small pull requests as you do your hacking so that I can detect errors early
+ * If the above does not answer all questions, you can contact me at murisit@gmail.com